Chimney Inspections are Recommended Annually

 In fact, when chimney fires occur, many insurance investigators rely on Certified Chimney Sweeps to determine whether a fire originated in – or damaged – the chimney system.
 Charlotte, NC homeowners can rest assured that we have highly trained Certified Chimney Technicians on staff that can properly diagnose any chimney-related issues you might have.

 How often should I have my chimney inspected?

-The National Fire Protection Association recommends that all fireplaces and chimneys have a thorough inspection conducted yearly.
-In addition to this recommendation, homeowners should also discontinue use and have an immediate inspection conducted should your system be affected by any of the following circumstances listed below:
+The National Fire Protection Association recommends that all fireplace and chimney inspections be conducted on a yearly basis.
+In addition to this recommendation, homeowners should also discontinue use and have an immediate inspection conducted if your system is affected by any of the following circumstances listed below:

 - Chimney Fire

 - Weather Event – Lightning, Wind or Water Damage